qyang-nj/llios/macho_parser/docs/LC_CODE_SIGNATURE.md

 } CS_CodeDirectory
 ```

-### Slots
+### Code Slots
-A slot stores a hash value of one page. `hashOffset` specifies where the first slot is and `nCodeSlots` specifies the number of slots.
+A code slot stores a hash value of one page. `hashOffset` specifies where the first slot is and `nCodeSlots` specifies the number of slots.
 We can use `codesign` to examine the hash of every page.
 ```
 $ codesign -d -vvvvvv Airbnb.app/Airbnb
 ...